redhat-nfvpe/clearwater-rpm/README.md

 You then have a few options for building the RPMs:

 1. Are you on CentOS or RHEL?
-Then just run `build-rpms`.
-(The requirements are documented in the script.)
+Then just run `build-srpms` and then `build-rpms`.
+(The requirements are documented in the scripts.)
 2. On other Linuxes, use [mock](https://github.com/rpm-software-management/mock) to emulate CentOS in a chroot environment.
-Here you need to build the SRPMs first via `mock-build-srpms`, and then run `mock-build-rpms`.
+You then run `mock-build-srpms` and then `mock-build-rpms`.
 Note that mock will use up a lot of space in `/var/lib/mock` while running, so you may want to mount that directory somewhere spacious.)
 Also see [here](https://marcin.juszkiewicz.com.pl/2016/04/15/how-to-speed-up-mock/) and [here](http://miroslav.suchy.cz/blog/archives/2015/05/28/increase_mock_performance_-_build_packages_in_memory/index.html) for some tips to speed up mock.